microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 ### Design recommendations

-* Rename the Default environment to clarify the intent, e.g., "personal productivity"
+* Rename the Default environment to clarify the intent, e.g., "personal productivity" as all licensed users will have access by default
 * Disable self-service of Environment creation, both for Production and Sandbox as well as Trials, and limit this to selected Power Platform admins as this can potentially cause capacity constraints in the tenant
 * Enable a process for the organization to request new environments.
 Either establish and implement the process yourself, or leverage the ["Center of Excellence starter kit"](https://docs.microsoft.com/power-platform/guidance/coe/starter-kit) which provides a solution that can be imported to a dedicated environment to facilitate this, together with other core capabilities.
 * As part of the Environment creation process, ensure auditing, DLP policies, and RBAC are included so the environments can be used safely